-With Amazon continuing to generate massive revenues, particularly in Amazon Web Services (AWS) that have seen growth of 64% year-on-year and has continued to maintain massive popularity among investors, its stock price has also been rising, making it more expensive.
-The current Amazon (AMZN) stock price, that is north of $1,100, has gotten to the point that regular, casual investors are unable to afford buying into the company.
+With Amazon continuing to generate massive revenues, particularly in Amazon Web Services (AWS) that have seen exponential growth year-on-year and has continued to maintain massive popularity among investors, its stock price has also been rising, making it more expensive.
+The current Amazon (AMZN) stock price, that is north of $1,700, has gotten to the point that regular, casual investors are unable to afford buying into the company.

 Its initial forays into the realm of quadruple-digit stock prices have been the toast of the media, but one thing is becoming clear: It is now time for Amazon to do something it hasn’t since 1999 – split its stock.
-Even with the Dow rallying by 18% over the last year, the index’s median price for blue-chip stocks stands at just above $97.
+Even with the Dow rallying over the last few years, the index’s median price for blue-chip stocks stands at just above $97.
 This makes Amazon’s stock price appear prohibitive to many people who would like to buy the company’s shares.

 How an Amazon Stock Split Would Affect Investors